skwars7/skwars7/README.md

 - ⚡ Fun fact: ...

 -->
-- 🔭 I have an good exposure on serverless architecture.
+- 🔭 I have an good exposure on serverless architecture and i can do little bit python.
 - 👯 I’m will like to collaborate any intresting project.
 - 📫 How to reach me: skwars7@gmail.com